Empowering youth, families and communities with gender affirming services, training and research.

 Training

-Fees for training start at $900 per hour, and consultations start at $300 per hour.
-For additional training options, rates, or to schedule a training, please click here to complete a brief form and we’ll get back to you within 3-7 business days.
+For training options, rates, or to schedule a training, please click here to complete a brief form and we’ll get back to you within 3-7 business days.

 Family Therapy